lolapriego/financial_predictor/Readme.md

 # Dataset format
 - For the sentiment classification
 	- You need to store your files at dataset/sentiment .
-	- Each file will store tweets of a day prefiltered as the Filter.txt at the Twitter API folder.
+	- Each file will store tweets of a day prefiltered as the Filter.txt at the Twitter API folder says.
 The format should separate each tweet with JSON format (separated by '{}').
-There is an example at this section.
+There is an example at this repo.

+- For mining relevant news
+	- You need to store your files at dataset/news
+	- Each file will store tweets of a day prefiltered as the Filter.txt at the Twitter API folder says.
+The format should separate each tweet with JSON format (separated by '{}').
+There is an example at this repo.
+	- Each tweet should be formatted exactly as the example of this repo, for now.
+This way the script will be able to parse only the text of the tweet

-	- There is a helper to know how to separate a .log or a .txt file with a lot of tweets from a period bigger than a day at the dataset folder
+- ### There is a helper to know how to separate a .log or a .txt file with a lot of tweets from a period bigger than a day at the dataset folder

 # More info
 For more information, like how to collect the data check my blog: